Studying Russian at Memorial

 Students at Memorial have several options for exploring the Russian language.

-The Modern Languages, Literatures and Cultures offers both a minor and major program in Russian Language and Literature.
+The Department of Modern Languages, Literatures and Cultures offers both a minor and major program in Russian Language and Literature.

 - A major in Russian consists of a minimum of 36 credit hours in Russian including 1000, 1001, 2010, 2011 and 3010, as well as 6 credit hours in courses at the 4000-level.
 The remaining 15 credit hours comprise any combination of language, literature and culture courses in Russian.